-Find out how to save money on Google Ads right now.
+Find out how to save money on Google Ads right now, decreasing your ad spend while still improving your campaign performance!

-A cautionary tale for the modern PPC marketer or SME business owner using Google Ads (formerly Google AdWords) in 2018:
+But first, take heed and listen to this cautionary tale for the modern PPC marketer or SME business owner using Google Ads (formerly Google AdWords) in 2020:

 Beware Google’s “Auto” features!